GitFitCode/gitfitbot/README.md

 ### Setting up service.json (Google Cloud)

-- In Keybase, inside the autobot folder, look for `service.json` and download it into the root folder of the project.
+- In Keybase, inside the autobot directory, look for `service.json` and download it into `/configurations` directory.

 ### Run the bot